-We estimate that the net proceeds to us from our sale of the 5,000,000 shares of common stock offered by us at an assumed public offering price of \$12.32 per share, which was the reported last sale price of our common stock on The Nasdaq Global Market on November 16, 2009, will be approximately \$57.8 million, after deducting estimated underwriting discounts and commissions and offering expenses payable by us.
-If the underwriters exercise their over-allotment option in full, we estimate that the net proceeds to us will be approximately \$66.5 million.
+We estimate that the net proceeds to us from our sale of the 5,000,000 shares of common stock offered by us at the public offering price of \$9.75 per share will be approximately \$45.6 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their over-allotment option in full, we estimate that the net proceeds to us will be approximately \$52.6 million.
 We intend to use the net proceeds of this offering for general corporate purposes, including funding our research and development efforts, clinical development of forodesine and BCX-4208 and pre-commercialization activities relating to i.v. peramivir and forodesine.